 Details in brand photography are a great way to round out your story and get some gorgeous, attention-grabbing shots dotted throughout your website and social media.
 They're also some of my favourite kind of photos to take!

-Most corporate or brand photography focuses on the big picture and forget that often the real story likes in the more abstract details.
+Most corporate or brand photography focuses on the big picture and people forget that often the real story likes in the more abstract details.

 Holiday Rental Property